datahub-project/datahub/perf-test/README.md

 pip3 install locust
 ```

+Note that it supports python versions 3.6 and up.
+Refer to
+this [guide](https://docs.locust.io/en/stable/installation.html) for more details.

 You will also need to import requirements in order to run the Locustfile scripts:
 ```shell
 pip3 install -r requirements.txt